muammar/mkchromecast/README.md

 ##### Linux

+* The system tray is not working in Unity.
-When using `parec` and `lame` encoder, the delay between audio played and listened can be up to 8 seconds.
+* When using `parec` and `lame` encoder, the delay between audio played and listened can be up to 8 seconds.
 I suggest you to use something different than mp3.